 Jane Hoff published her first book, Bones of Paradise, in 2016.
-The story takes place in Hilo, Hawaii, and is part of a series of forensic Big Island Mysteries.
+The story takes place in Hilo, Hawaii, and is part of A Big Island Mysteries series.
 While researching her second mystery in the series - and looking for a good spot to discover a (fictional) body - she became side-tracked by the wonderful stories of the historic banyan trees of Hilo, and wrote a guidebook, The Trees of Banyan Drive (published in 2018).
 She then edited and helped to complete her friend David Penhallow-Scott's biography, ANNA: Who Gave Her Heart to Hawaii (published in 2020).
-She then edited and helped to complete another book, Portraits of Hawaii's Royalty.
-A second mystery in the Big Island Mystery series, The Bones of Banyan Drive, was published in November of 2023 and is available in Hawaii Island bookstores, and from Amazon.
+She also edited and helped to complete another book, Portraits of Hawaii's Royalty.
+A second book in A Big Island Mystery series, The Bones of Banyan Drive, was published in November of 2023, and is available in Hawaii Island bookstores, and from Amazon.

 Powered by GoDaddy